fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 In practice, you can break kitting down into three steps:

-• Packaging those products together for sale as one SKU
+• Packaging those products together for sale as one unit

 • Distributing the kit to retailers or end users